AppDaemon/appdaemon/API.md

 ```

 Note the timestamps in the log - AppDaemon believes it is now just before sunset and will process any callbacks appropriately.

+### Other Functions

+AppDaemon allows some introspection on its stored schedule and callbacks which may be useful for some applications.
+The functions:

+- get_scheduler_entries()
+- get_callback_entries()

+Return the internal data structures, but do not allow them to be modified directly.
+Their format may change.

 ### Speeding things up